WebCrew/HumHub_Flathub_Updated/README.md

 - Activate it from HumHub admin dashboard

 ## Donate
-All support and all credits gos to Alexandra.
+All support and all credits gos to Alexandra -original developer-.
 I don't want anything for my work, except an STAR for the repository - thank you.
 So if you want to donate a few Euros - I think Alexandra does really deserve it!
-Buy her a pizzas - here are her donation accounts.
+Buy her a pizza - here are her donation accounts.

 [PayPal](https://paypal.me/forsashatravkina)

-Webmoney
-- Z379197233784
-- E703204503713
-- R122595933015

 YandexMoney
 - 41001757647345